sumaaiiraa236/mern-task-manager/README.md

 npm install

-Create a .env file inside backend/ (do not commit this file).
+Create backend/.env (do not commit).
 Use .env.example as reference:

 MONGODB_URI=mongodb://localhost:27017/mern_tasks
 PORT=5000